msa-ez/msa-ez.github.io/content/tool/model-driven.md

 **Dockerfile**
 - This file is necessary for creating a Docker image.
-- When building with Docker, it is configured with "--spring.profiles.active=docker" to read the profiles set in the `application.yml` file.
+- When building with Docker, it is configured with **--spring.profiles.active=docker** to read the profiles set in the `application.yml` file.

 ## Integration with GitPod Cloud IDE

 ![GitPod Integration](../../src/img/image46.png)

-Click the "Push to Git" button in the Code Preview Menu Panel, and in the dialog that appears, click the Create button to create a new repository in your GitHub account.
+Click the **Push to Git** button in the Code Preview Menu Panel, and in the dialog that appears, click the Create button to create a new repository in your **GitHub** account.

 ![Create Repository](../../src/img/image47.png)